Extras - Recipes

 General definitions

-• Data preprocessing are the steps that you take to make your model successful.
+• Data preprocessing is what you do to make your model successful.

-• Feature engineering are what you do to the original predictors to make the model do the least work to perform great.
+• Feature engineering is what you do to the original predictors to make the model do the least work to perform great.

 Working with dates